-- To show the date mini popover: Click an existing date adornment, or press the Slash ("/") key.
-As a hint to remember this keyboard shortcut, think of a slash used in a date such as 12/25/2013. - To hide the date mini popover: Press the Escape key, or click its little close button.
+- To show the date mini popover: Click an existing date adornment, or press the key.
+You can also press to toggle start date or to toggle an end date.
+You can redefine the shortcuts if you wish. - To hide the date mini popover: Press the Escape key, or click its little close button.